-Another essential element in Turnip Prize is intentional humour to contrast with what is thought to be the unintentional humour that is created by Turner Prize aspirants.
+Another essential element in Turnip Prize is intentional humor to contrast with what is thought to be the unintentional humor that is created by Turner Prize aspirants.
 Pun titles and alliteration are greatly preferred.

 So, here is a selection of winners: